-Ankar Pharma, a Spanish-Filipino startup, is working to develop AP-1, its premier drug candidate for multiple sclerosis (MS).
+Ankar Pharma, a Spanish-Filipino startup, is working to develop AP-1 (formerly VP3.15) its premier drug candidate for multiple sclerosis (MS).
 The pipeline drug is a first-in-class small molecule with a dual mechanism of action and reported high activity in preclinical models.
 It currently remains in preclinical testing.

 History of AP-1

 Preclinical studies have shown the compound’s potential efficacy in treating inflammatory diseases, induced artificially in murine models.
 AP-1 was reported to decrease MS clinical symptoms (according to neurological scores) in an experimental allergic encephalitis (EAE) model, an accepted model worldwide for multiple sclerosis studies, working both as a chronic preventive treatment and at the peak of the disease.
-According to the company, AF-1’s efficacy in EAE models was similar or better to that produced by fingolimod, the first oral drug approved for relapsing-remitting MS treatment.
+According to the company, AP-1’s efficacy in EAE models was similar or better to that produced by fingolimod, the first oral drug approved for relapsing-remitting MS treatment.
+Preclinical results for AP-1 have been published in scientific journals, most recently in Journal of Chemical Neuroanatomy.

 How AP-1 Works